muratcukur/Data-Visualization-DC.JS/README.md

-Tis is just piechart creation but there are many graph on this work.
+This is just piechart creation but there are many graph on this work.
 So feel free to contact me if you have any questions.